islco/sudo/source/_posts/2016-03-08-safe-electric-imp.md

 ---
 title: Safe Electric Imp
 author: Joseph Solomon
-description: "How to safely using the Electric Imp without saving sensitive data in GitHub"
+description: "How to safely use the Electric Imp without saving sensitive data in GitHub"
 ---

-We find it important to keep sensitive data out of our git repositories in GitHub because security best practices recommend never committing sensitive data to a git repository, unfortunately the imp developer workflow doesn't include a mechanism to account for this.
+We find it important to keep sensitive data out of our git repositories in GitHub.
+Security best practices recommend never committing sensitive data to a git repository; unfortunately, the imp developer workflow doesn't include a mechanism to account for this.

 We like using [Electric Imps](https://www.electricimp.com/) for many of our IoT devices.
 They are easy to setup and provide us with a quick server-device connection.
 There are some downsides to using the imps, but most of those have been solved by using their command line interface.